-- increasing regulatory requirements;
+- · increasing regulatory requirements;

 - ongoing pressure on returns;

 - the cost of maintaining complex and legacy technology platforms;

 - the emergence of new technologies and offerings;

-- evolving client expectations;
+- · evolving client expectations; and

-- intensifying competition for talent; and
+- intensifying competition for talent.

-- the potential impacts of Brexit.

-Through our survey and 20 in-person interviews with representative banks from AFME's Technology and Operations Committee, coupled with subject matter expertise from PwC, four key findings have been identified which we believe will be of vital consideration.
+Through our survey and in-person interviews with representative AFME, ASIFMA and SIFMA member banks, coupled with subject matter expertise from PwC, four key findings have been identified which we believe will be of vital consideration.
 These are:

-- Technology is one of the most powerful levers banks have to address current industry challenges and deliver future opportunities - 95% of respondents in our survey rated the potential for new technologies to reduce current operating costs and inefficiency as the primary business driver for their adoption. - Beyond this, new technologies will enable banks to: enhance client service and offerings; drive productivity, increase collaboration and partnerships; and open-up new ways of operating. - While there is a clear appetite to develop new technologies, only 28% of respondents felt that the current investment allocated to this strategic change was sufficient. - The potential for disruption in capital markets from new technology and market entrants is anticipated to be less than in other sectors, such as retail banking or insurance.
+- Technology is one of the most powerful levers banks have to address current industry challenges and deliver future opportunities - 90% of respondents in our survey rated the potential for new technologies to reduce current operating costs and inefficiency as the primary business driver for their adoption. - Beyond this, new technologies will enable banks to: enhance client service and offerings; drive productivity, increase collaboration and partnerships; and open-up new ways of operating. - While there is a clear appetite to develop new technologies, only 26% of respondents felt that the current investment allocated to this strategic change was sufficient. - The potential for disruption in capital markets from new technologies and market entrants is anticipated to be less than in other sectors, such as retail banking or insurance.
 This is primarily due to high barriers to entry, such as capital and regulatory requirements. - Nevertheless, new technologies may enable third-party providers to pose a challenge to banks' core offerings if banks do not keep pace with innovation. - Banks which place new technologies and innovation at the centre of their long-term strategy, and embed it across all functional areas, will be best placed to realise maximum benefit.